Open Russian Festival of Animated Films: History

 The festival was first held in 1996 at a boarding house called "Birch Grove" near the town of Tarusa.
+For the first five years, the festival continued to be held in the "Birch Grove".
+Since 2002, the event has been held in Suzdal.
+The organizers call the festival the main site of Russian animation and the only professional screening of the entire animation program.

 Because of the extreme scarcity of Russian animation in the post-perestroika era, submissions from the last three years were accepted.
 Along with auteur films, commercial reels, video clips and television bumpers were allowed.
 The prizes were handed out according to profession, and any member or guest of the festival was able to vote for their favourite film.
 The three leading winners were given wooden planks hewn by founder and president Aleksandr Tatarskiy and signed by their colleagues.
 For the first number of years, the festival did not have an official name and was known simply as "Tarusoy" (Тарусой).

-In 2002, the festival changed its location to Suzdal's tourist centre, where it is held to this day.
-The jury situation also changed, and since 2006 films have been judged by a panel of 33 Russian animation professionals representing varied professions in the art.
+Since 2006, the jury situation changed, and films have been judged by a panel of 33 Russian animation professionals representing varied professions in the art.
 2008 was the first festival held after the death of Aleksandr Tatarskiy, who had headed all the previous festivals.
 The artistic director in his place was Aleksandr Gerasimov.

+Playwright Vadim Zhuk had been leading led the opening and closing ceremonies of Suzdalfest for more than 20 years.
+He died during a visit to the Suzdalfest on March 20, 2025.